yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 This approach follows a *buttom-up* strategy and comprise of program/project and managing activities.
 These activities are used to guide the *design, development, implementation and maintenance* of the DWH or BI Architecture.
 A dwh developed following this approach is called a *data mart bus architecture*.
 The data marts are not physically separated from the c-dwh.
 The steps included in the project are as follows:

-+ Gathering business requirements (conception phase)
++ Gathering business process requirements (conception phase)
 + Designing the technical architecture (conception phase)
 + Developing a data model (logical phase)
 + Designing the physical databases (physical phase)